Rate Limiting & Response Headers

 2. Use Webhooks for Real-time Updates

-Instead of polling, use webhooks (Reservoir Mastery tier):
+Instead of polling, use webhooks (available on Starter and above):

 # Instead of polling every minute